andreterceiro/commits-in-the-day/README.md

-Very simlpe script to get the number of my commit today
+Very simlpe script to get the number of my commits today